ibmrcruicks/uni-hack/background.md

-# University hackathon introduction to IBm CLOUD
+# University hackathon introduction to IBM Cloud
 videos short courses, and essential cheat sheets

 ## get an IBMId and IBM Cloud login